alcogy/rand2-metaverse/README.md

-## Babylonjs Metaverse Research
+## Rand2 Metaverse

-The repository is research for babylonjs with browser based metaverse like app.
+Rand2 Metaverse is a research and development metaverse as web application.

+Implemented by babylonjs and vueJS on Frontend.

 ### How To Start